Nihad74/Music-Advisor/README.md

 - Spotify featured playlists with their links
 - categories they might be interested in
 - playlists based on a cateogory name

+The retrieved information is paginated => Users can let them show more options by typing next into terminal or prev to go back